AhmadBilal07/DIP-KNN-on-MNIST/README.md

 ## Sample Data
-I took a small sample from the original dataset by selecting first 500 images from each character from training folder & similarly 200 from testing folder for training and testing classifier respectively. i.e.
+I took a small sample from the original dataset by selecting first 500 images of each character from training folder & similarly 200 from testing folder for training and testing classifier respectively. i.e.

 ### Training
 Character | 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9